 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Some graduates choose to enhance their qualifications and skills by doing paid or voluntary work on short-term environmental projects in the UK or abroad.
-Time getting work experience or shadowing can help you make decisions about your future career and you'll find it motivating when you apply your expertise to solve problems in a different context.
+Some graduates choose to enhance their qualifications and skills, by doing paid or voluntary work on short-term environmental projects, in the UK or abroad.
+Time spent undertaking work experience or shadowing can help you make decisions about your future career and you'll find it motivating when you apply your expertise to solve problems in a different context.

 Search for placements and find out more about work experience and internships.

 Many geology graduates enter professions directly related to their degree.
 Popular roles include exploration and production, water supply, environmental engineering and geological surveying.
 Other areas include environmental planning, hydrogeology and pollution control.